la2050/archive/_organizations/mloveizm-inc.md

     - 'http://maker.good.is/myla2050/projects/mloveizm.html'
   year_submitted:
     - '2013'
-  org_summary:
-    - >-
-      From working, guiding, promoting, encouraging and teaching artists, we have seen them go on to attain more jobs as entrepreneurs, build their own brands, manage their creative and business time, and develop confidence in heart and mind.
-We have impacted Artists in knowledge, perspective, understanding and wisdom in their personal life as well as provoked them to dig deeper and see meaning in art as well as create depth in their own work.
-We are pleased to see our imprint on individuals as they go on to transform the world in positive sustainable ways.
 title: MLoveizm Inc.
-uri: /organizations/mloveizm-inc/
 extrapolated_project_ids:
   - '3102077'
 project_titles_from_extrapolated_project_ids:
-  - MLoveizm Supports Empowers and Inspires Los Angeles Artists
-project_titles:
-  - MLoveizm Supports Empowers and Inspires Los Angeles Artists
-project_titles_from_project_ids:
   - MLoveizm Supports Empowers and Inspires Los Angeles Artists
 original_project_titles:
   - 'MLoveizm Supports, Empowers and Inspires Los Angeles Artists'